janicemv/stargate/README.md

 ## Add Info

-- You need to be a registered user to add info to the database.
+- You will need to be a registered user to add info to the database.
 - Each db entry is connected to the user.
 Users will be able to edit or delete their own data entrances.
 - Every information added to the db needs to have its own reference.
 It can be personal opinion or impression, but this needs to be written.
 - URL field optional to link the information to its reference.